tactcomplabs/sst-tools/test/dbgcli/README.md

 #### Run Demo 2

     # First launch sst simulation.
-    # This will provide the interactive debug service over port 10000
+    # This will provide the interactive debug service over port 10100

     sst --checkpoint-sim-period=1us $SST_TOOLS_HOME/test/dbgcli/testdev/probe.py \
-    -- --probePort=10000 \
+    -- --probePort=10100 \
     --probeBufferSize=4 --probePostDelay=8 \
     --probeStartCycle=3000000 --probeEndCycle=8000000 \
     --probeC0=0 --probeC1=1 --cliControlC1=4

     # Next, in a separate xterm open the client for component 1
-    # Remember that the SST component was assigned a starting port of 10000.
+    # Remember that the SST component was assigned a starting port of 10100.
-    # This means that component 1, cp1, will connect over 10001
+    # This means that component 1, cp1, will connect over 10101
+    # If this port is unavailable the demo will hang.
+If this occurs,
+    # try different port numbers.

-    $SST_TOOLS_HOME/test/dbgcli/dbgcli-client.py --probePort=10001
+    $SST_TOOLS_HOME/test/dbgcli/dbgcli-client.py --probePort=10101

 Start-up results: